CN-TU/mdcstream-matlab/Readme.md

 Open MATLAB.
 From the [mdcstream-matlab] folder run:
 > mdcstream_help

-or, for a quick example, run:
+or, for a quick example using MDCGen as data generator, run:
 > mdcstream_example

 ## References